-Learn how Toyota Motor Manufacturing used an AGV system to automate its driving processes.
+Learn how Toyota Motor Manufacturing used an autonomous guided vehicle to automate its driving processes.

-A world-leader in its field, the automotive manufacturer has achieved return on investment and improved operational efficiency when moving parts to the production line…
+A world leader in its field, the automotive manufacturer has achieved a return on investment and improved operational efficiency when moving parts to the production line…

 Built with benefits to supercharge your processes

 Delivering return on investment

 An AGV can reach an ROI of between 50% and 150% when used for a single-shift over 3 years.

 This can be dramatically increased to over 600% when the machine is used as part of a three-shift operation over a 5-year period.

 AGV systems ensure safety as standard, continually monitoring the operating environment, detecting hazards and taking the appropriate action to keep people and equipment safe.

 Intelligent safety rated features